sebastianspicker/phyphox-arduino-classroom-kit/docs/ruff-notes.md

 ## Context
-This page tracks core-build-out decisions for ruff notes during steady build work.
+This page tracks maintenance decisions for ruff notes during revival work.

 ## Usage
-- Merged scattered ruff guidance into the docs.
+- Rewrote the ruff explanation around the maintained behavior.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.